Health Insurance in USA:

 There's an ETF to track these companies: ProShares S&P 500® Dividend Aristocrats ETF (Ticker: NOBL)

 The dividend yield is still low at 2.5%, but higher than S&P500 yield of 1.6%.
 About 1/2 the companies have dividend yield > 2.5% out of 66 DA (as of 2023).
 However, the shares here are none of the high flying nasdaq 100 companies, so this ETF won't be able to match Nasdaq100 or S&P500 in returns over a long period of time.
 However, over the last 30 years, NOBL has beaten S&P500 with less volatility.
 But this may not be the case going into future.
 Also, many of these dividend aristocrats don't offer ultra safe dividend, as a sizeable fraction of companies get dropped out of this list from time to time.
 In 2007, there were 60 dividend aristocrats, but 16 of them either cut or stopped increasing their dividend during 2009 financial crises, thus losing their status.
-Generally higher the %yield, more likely the axe on the dividend.
+Generally higher the %yield, more likely the axe on the dividend, and more likely a very slow growth of dividend.

 Here's a link showing all DA from 1989 to 2023.
 More than 1/2 of them got dropped over time => https://www.suredividend.com/dividend-aristocrats-list/